clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/find_element_by_xpath.md

         xpath: str
     ) -> WebElement***

-In current opened browser, find element by the given XPath.
+In the active browser, find element by the given XPath.

 **Parameters:**
     &emsp;**xpath[Required]**: str